 This utilitarian Japanese clothing brand is always advertising on Facebook — but it’s not about chasing trends for Uniqlo.
-In fact, Uniqlo’s CEO is very adamant that not chasing trends is the key to his success.
+Uniqlo’s CEO is very adamant that not chasing trends is the key to his success.

-Uniqlo is great at what it does, and it likes to keep it simple, taking solid concepts and using them through its stores, ads, and styles.
+Uniqlo is excellent at what it does, and it likes to keep it simple, taking solid concepts and using them through its stores, ads, and styles.
 Classic tees and quality cotton take precedence over loud prints and seasonal fads.

 This African beer brand from Kenya likes to make the most of its quirky origin story.
 (Hint: it’s something to do with elephants).
 What a way to capitalize on your brand history!
 Stories like that are great for PR.

 Tusker has been clever about going wholesale, meaning that they also now retail in Europe.
 Even in a continent literally awash with beer, the novelty of testing out Kenyan brew is bound to pull in the curious shoppers.

 Coupled with a clean and contemporary style and vision, this brewery is excellent at mixing heritage with commercial realities.